 Excited Birders Migrate to Port Arthur for Fall

 Sabine Woods gets them going in fall – as birds head way, way south for the winter – and coming back each spring.
-Sabine Woods’ high oak mott positioning is the first land they see in spring and the know it’s time to stop for a bite.
+The Woods’ high oak mott positioning is the first land they see in spring and they know it’s time to stop for a bite.

 Sea Rim State Park

 Sea Rim State Park’s 5 miles of natural beach, down the road from Sabine Woods, lets birds and birders share shore and boardwalks.
 Enjoy action along the Gulf of Mexico and make sure to spend time paddling along the quieter marsh unit.
 Rent a kayak for the best views and a workout.

 McFaddin National Wildlife Refuge